osate/osate2/core/org.osate.help/help/markdown/instantiation.md

   ![Instantiation properties pane](images/InstantiationProperties.png)

-The only property concurrently avaiable is a project-specific version of the **maximum number of system operation nodes to generate**.
+The only property concurrently avaiable is a project-specific version of the **maximum number of system operation modes to generate**.
 By default, the propject-specfiic version is ignored.
 By clicking on `Use project settings`, you can enable the property and change its value to be customized for the project.
 Click on `Use workspace settings` to return to using the system-wide value.

 Clicking the `Configure Workspace Settings...` button to open the `OSATE > Instantiation` workspace preferences pane.